pfsense/docs/source/cache-proxy/wpad-autoconfigure-for-squid.rst

 The function in that file tells the browser to look for a proxy on *192.168.1.1* at port *3128*.

-Now upload that file to pfSense or another locally accessible web server with scp, or create it using the built-in file editor.
+Now upload that file to the pfSense system or another locally accessible web server with scp, or create it using the built-in file editor.
 The file must go in */usr/local/www/*.

 Due to the different ways that various browser versions try to access the file, this same code should exist in at least three different